PassivePicasso/Claudable/README.md

 # Claudable

-Claudable is a sophisticated desktop application designed to enhance the Claude AI experience by providing local file management and integration capabilities.
+Claudable is a desktop application designed to enhance the Claude AI experience by providing local file management and integration capabilities.
 This application serves as a bridge between Claude AI's web interface and your local file system, offering a seamless workflow for managing projects, artifacts, and downloads.

 ![Claudable Screenshot](Graphics/Screenshot2.png)